DozedCupboard/DozedCupboard/01_Project/README.md

 The code is contained in the "01_Project.ipynb" file

-To read it in an easy way try using the PDF version.
+To read it in an easy way, try using the PDF version.

 The taxi_zone_lookup.csv file is a csv table that correlates to LocationID in the Parquet file.